Innovation leads to inspiration

 Total brand experience

 Upon exiting a room and entering the next, visual contrasts mark the experience.
 Rooms vary from dark and intense to light and etheric to give expression to the idea of the concept 'Fire and Ice'.
-The lighting can be can be accessed and controlled so users can create their personal lighting environments that vary in colour and intensity.
+The lighting can be accessed and controlled so users can create their personal lighting environments that vary in colour and intensity.
 This could enhance the meeting experience and increase productivity, but also create a total brand experience.

 Media Plaza is entered via access tunnels.
 Outside to inside transition is made seductive and adventurous by using interactive projections: moving images on the floor that respond to the movement of visitors.
 The floor can be a river filled with a group of swimming fish, that scatters whenever someone walks nearby.